grem11n/blog/content/post/velero.md

 ### Why not etcd snapshot?

 This is a very good question.
-If your cluster is created with Kops, you likely have `etcd-manager` installed already.
+If your cluster is created with kops, you likely have `etcd-manager` installed already.
 So, it's super simple to make a backup.
 You don't need any other tools for this as well.
 No CRDs, additional CLIs, etc.

 However, there are dragons.
 See, no one needs backups for the sake of backups.
 Their primary attribute is to be restorable.
 I know that all of us hope that the "restore day" will never come, but when it does you'd better be covered.